Tucker Carlson says he'll take his show to Twitter

 Some critics say such a deal is fitting for Musk, who has shown great contempt for news outlets.

-"News that Tucker Carlson is moving his show to Twitter is not even surprising—it's just the latest in a long line of dangerous actions Musk takes to erode open discourse and public trust surrounding the platform," said Nora Benavidez of the nonprofit Free Press.
-"From gutting moderation teams tasked with enforcing the company's policies to urging users to vote for GOP candidates to reinstating neo-Nazis and misinformation superspreaders, Musk has made Twitter a more toxic platform.
-Plain and simple, Twitter is becoming a fringe network which places hyper-partisanship, lies, and hate over application of corporate policies and robust trust and safety."
+"News that Tucker Carlson is moving his show to Twitter is not even surprising," said Nora Benavidez of the progressive non-profit Free Press, an advocacy group active on media issues. "it's just the latest in a long line of dangerous actions Musk takes to erode open discourse and public trust surrounding the platform."

+"Twitter is becoming a fringe network which places hyper-partisanship, lies, and hate over application of corporate policies and robust trust and safety," Benavidez added.

-Since his ouster from Fox, Carlson had been wooed openly by numerous right-wing outlets, including Glenn Beck's The Blaze, Newsmax, and others.
+Since his ouster from Fox, Carlson had been wooed openly by numerous conservative and right-wing outlets, including Glenn Beck's The Blaze, Newsmax, and others.

 "The best you can hope for in the news business at this point is the freedom to tell the fullest truth that you can," Carlson said in his video post explaining why he's seeking to head to Twitter.
 "But there are always limits, and you know that if you bump up against those limits often enough, you will be fired for it.
 That's not a guess.
 It's guaranteed."